alanstoate/explore-with-gdb/README.md

 - function_names: We use a set here since multiple call stacks will have repeated function names, but we only need the unique names to represent the nodes in our graph.
 - stacks: The stacks are a list of lists of function names (a list of our call stacks).

-By returning False in stop, we tell GDB to not break each time the breakpoint is hit.
-Instead, our stop code is run, and the program is continued.
+By returning `False` in `stop`, we tell GDB to not break each time the breakpoint is hit.
+Instead, our stop code is run and the program is continued.

 We also want to create and view our graph using the Python Graphviz library.
-The `function_names` will be the nodes of our graph, and we can get the edges by iterating through our stacks and creating tuples from every ith to ith + 1 element.
+The `function_names` will be the nodes of our graph, and we can get the edges by iterating through our stacks and creating tuples from pairs of successive elements.

 We'll create `create_and_view_graph` as a member function: